bendqh1/drupal/preserve_.htaccess_custom_rules_between_upgrades.md

 Place the .htaccess at `$HOME/.htaccess.` It doesn't matter how many tiers up, as long as it's above `$HOME/public_html/example.com`.
 Apache processes .htaccess files from higher directories first.

-Placing the .htaccess at `$HOME/public_html/.htaccess` could work, but it risks being overwritten or ignored if Drupal's root is directly in `$HOME/public_html` or if another application in that directory has its own .htaccess.
+Placing the .htaccess at `$HOME/public_html/.htaccess` could work, but it risks being overwritten or ignored if Drupal's root is directly in `$HOME/public_html` or if another application in that directory has its own .htaccess.<br>
 Placing it at `$HOME/.htaccess` is safer because it’s higher up, outside any application’s root, ensuring Apache processes it first and Drupal updates won’t affect it.